Gregg Phillips: Konnech, Inc. (2022)

 In late 2022, Phillips falsely alleged in a social media and podcast campaign that his associates had discovered evidence that Konnech, a poll worker management software company, had stored data on a Chinese computer server and allowed the Chinese government to access it.
 Phillips said the discovery had been made by two associates who hacked Konnech's servers.
 Konnech filed a federal defamation suit against True the Vote in September, also alleging True the Vote acquired information on millions of poll workers from the alleged hack.

 During an October court hearing, the involvement of a third Phillips associate was disclosed, but Catherine Engelbrecht and Phillips declined federal judge Kenneth Hoyt's demand to identify the man, asserting he was an FBI informant and in danger from drug cartels.
 Phillips and Engelbrecht also testified to being confidential informants for the FBI while under oath.
 Hoyt told them if they didn't identify the man within two days, and present the poll worker data they allegedly obtained, they would be held in contempt of court and jailed; they were jailed for contempt on October 31, 2022.
 Engelbrecht and Phillips appealed their incarceration to the Fifth Circuit Court of Appeals, a three-judge panel of which ordered them released on November 8.

+Phillips made a complaint about Konnech's data handling to the Los Angeles County District Attorney's office, which then used his information to begin a prosecution of Konnech's CEO in October 2022.
+All charges were dropped by the DA a few weeks later, citing that the evidence presented had been potentially biased.
+Konnech's CEO sued the county, and settled for a $5 million settlement.